Which is the first name that crosses your mind when you hear about a wax museum? Madame Tussauds, probably!

 7.2.
 What was so special about the Madame Tussauds DC wax museum?

-Madame Tussauds DC wax museum was the only Madame Tussauds with a collection of all American presidents under one roof.
+Madame Tussauds DC Wax Museum was the only one with a collection of all American presidents under one roof.
 The museum had a ‘President’s Gallery.’

 7.3.
 Can you still visit the Madame Tussauds DC museum?